martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

 The Monasca Log Agent is supposed to run on a remote (virtual) machine and acts as a syslog server.
 The logs must be sent from a FIWARE Lab Nodes to the Monasca Log Agent via syslog.
 Every FIWARE Lab Node should have its own instance of the Monasca Log Agent.

 ## Installing the Monasca Log Agent
 Copy the [log-client/monasca-log-agent][2] directory to the syslog server's home folder.
-Then, using [docker][1], pull the image from [Docker Hub][9] and run it in a container, as follows:
+Then, using [docker][1], pull the [image][9] and run it in a container, as follows:

     docker pull martel/monasca-log-agent
     docker run -d --name=monasca-log-agent --restart on-failure -v ./monasca-log-agent/logstash.conf:/etc/logstash/conf.d/logstash.conf -p 1025:1025/udp martel/monasca-log-agent

-Logstash's syslog input plugin will be listening for logs on port 1025 and the monasca_log_api output plugin will send them to the [Monasca Log API](monasca-log-api.md).
-The Logstash pipeline can be found in [logstash.conf][4].
+Logstash's syslog input plugin will be listening for logs on port 1025 and the monasca_log_api output plugin will send them to the Monasca Log API.
+The pipeline can be found in [logstash.conf][4].

 The monasca_log_api output plugin must authenticate to Keystone, so make sure it authenticates to the same instance as the Monasca Log API.
-Please refer to the Monasca Log API [configuration guide](monasca-log-api.md) for more details.
+Please refer to Monasca Log API's [configuration guide](monasca-log-api.md) for more details.

 ## Region
 The Monasca Log Agent is responsible for submitting information about the region where the logs are generated.
 The region has to be added to the _dimensions_ in the output section of `logstash.conf`: